skellis46/slipbox/wisdom, care and culture.md

 > Self-awareness combined with an absence of self-absorption.
 > The capacity to 'hear' what others say.[p.186]

-Vaillant, George E. Triumphs of Experience: The Men of the Harvard Grant Study, 2015. (in zotero)

 ---

+_reference:_ Vaillant, George E. Triumphs of Experience: The Men of the Harvard Grant Study, 2015.